A Chicken Run to Minnesota and (hopefully) Cooler Weather…

 And the fridge was still giving me trouble; the freezer continued to work fine while the fridge didn’t get cold.
 My last check found it in the high 40s, so I bought a couple small bags of ice and loaded them in and hoped it would reach at least the low 40s overnight.

-More fun, more photos, and more clicking to do!
+More fun, more photos, and more clicking!

 I pulled into the Dickinson, ND Walmart at 1615.
 It was a Sunday and the place was packed with shoppers.
 As always, I took up four spaces at the far end of the lot.
 I parked so that the sun was full on the back of the coach and off the sides and windows.
 That helps keep the coach cooler.
-Even so I ran the air conditioners for a while.
+Even so, I ran the air conditioners for a while.

 Dinner at Dale’s Diner!
 I salute here with my diet cranberry juice as I enjoyed a frozen dinner and Ciabatta bread.
 The place ain’t so fancy, but I control the music and obnoxious kids and stupid parents aren’t allowed!